-- (1B)36 A person participating in the disposition of an appeal, question or matter by virtue of a canon of the General Synod made under sub-section (1A) is not a member of the tribunal for the purposes of the first sentence in sub-section (1). - (2) The members of the tribunal shall be nominated and appointed in such manner, hold office for such period and be subject to such disqualifications, and vacancies shall occur and be filled in such manner, as may be prescribed by or under canon of General Synod.
+(2)The members of the tribunal shall be nominated and appointed in such manner, hold office for such period and be subject to such disgualifications, and vacancies shall occur and be filled in such manner, as may be prescribed by or under canon of General Synod.

-No party to an appeal shall be a member of the tribunal for any purpose of the appeal.37
+No party to an appeal shall be a member of the tribunal for any purpose of the appeal and his place shall be filled for the purpose of the appeal by the other members co-opting a person qualified for the office.